US STOCKS-Tech stocks lift Wall Street as economic rebound slows

 Nine of the 11 major S&P indexes were trading higher, with information technology leading gains.

-Apple Inc, Amazon.com Inc, Netflix Inc , Nvidia Corp and Facebook Inc, which have outperformed at a time of increased economic uncertainty, rose between 0.5% and 2.7%.
+Apple Inc, Amazon.com Inc, Nvidia Corp and Facebook Inc, among stocks which have outperformed at a time of increased economic uncertainty, all rose at least 0.9%.

 “Investors are going to be needing stocks that can weather a lower growth path because if we don’t get another round of fiscal stimulus, there’s not going to be a lot more we can do to continue boosting the economic recovery,” said Max Gokhman, capital markets strategist at Pacific Life Fund Advisors.

-Waning hopes of more fiscal stimulus, signs of a faltering business recovery and a sell-off in technology-related names have weighed on U.S. stocks this month.
+Waning hopes of more fiscal stimulus, signs of a faltering business recovery and a sell-off in technology-related shares have weighed on investors sentiment this month.

-The S&P 500 briefly fell 10% below its intraday record high hit on Sept.
-2. If the benchmark index closes at that level, it will enter correction territory.
+Wall Street started the day lower after the jobless claims data, with the S&P 500 briefly falling 10% below the intraday record peak it hit Sept.
+2 for the second time in recent days.
+A close at that level would put the benchmark index in correction territory, joining the Nasdaq.

 Dow constituents, considered a barometer of economic confidence, lagged the S&P 500 on Thursday as data showed 870,000 Americans applied for jobless benefits in the week ended Sept.
 19, up from 866,000 in the previous week.

-The CBOE volatility index, which is hovering near two-week highs, is expected to climb in the run up to the quarter end next week.
+The CBOE volatility index, known as Wall Street’s fear gauge and which is hovering near two-week highs, is expected to climb in the run-up to the quarter-end next week.

-“The key is the VIX index, which has not yet reached levels that would suggest a continued strong move to the downside,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

-Homebuilders climbed 0.8% as sales of new single-family homes increased to their highest level in nearly 14 years last month.

-Nikola Corp, which is set for its biggest weekly decline ever, shed another 4.3% as Wedbush downgraded the stock to “underperform”.
+Nikola Corp, which is set for its biggest weekly decline ever, shed another 9.6% as Wedbush downgraded the stock to “underperform.”

-Accenture Plc fell 6.4% after the IT consulting firm forecast current-quarter revenue below expectations, while, U.S.-listed shares of Canadian security software firm BlackBerry Ltd jumped 5% after it posted a surprise rise in quarterly revenue.
+Accenture Plc fell 6.5% after the IT consulting firm forecast current-quarter revenue below expectations, while U.S.-listed shares of BlackBerry Ltd initially jumped after the Canadian security software firm posted a surprise rise in quarterly revenue.

+Advancing issues outnumbered declining ones on the NYSE by a 1.32-to-1 ratio; on Nasdaq, a 1.04-to-1 ratio favored advancers.

-The S&P index recorded no new 52-week highs and two new lows, while the Nasdaq recorded seven new highs and 116 new lows.
-(Reporting by Sagarika Jaisinghani and Devik Jain in Bengaluru; Editing by Arun Koyyur)
+The S&P 500 posted no new 52-week highs and two new lows; the Nasdaq Composite recorded nine new highs and 120 new lows.
+(Reporting by Herbert Lash; additional reporting by Sagarika Jaisinghani and Devik Jain in Bengaluru; Editing by Leslie Adler)

 Our Standards: The Thomson Reuters Trust Principles.